strimzi/proposals/050-unidirectional-topic-operator.md

 1. Declarative deployments, for example in the form of gitops.
 2. Using `KafkaTopics` operationally as the API through which to manage all topics.

-Based on opened issues and Slack conversations with uses, it seems that 1. is the most common reason people use the BTO.
+Based on opened issues and Slack conversations with users, it seems that 1. is the most common reason people use the BTO.
 However, the BTO doesn't do a great job at satisfying this use case.

 * It only supports a single namespace, which means BTO admins cannot easily follow a workspace-per-dev team model.
-  It also means that infrastruture-level topics (e.g. `__consumer_offsets` and `__transaction_state`) comingle with per-application topics.
+  It also means that infrastructure-level topics (e.g. `__consumer_offsets` and `__transaction_state`) comingle with per-application topics.
 * It doesn't *enforce* a single source of truth, allowing for changes done directly in Kafka to conflict with declarative deployments.

 Moreover, the BTO doesn't do a good job with item 2. either: